Four Seasons of Glamping

 The island is open for locals and visitors alike all the year through.
 The main highlights and things to do on the island include:

-A curious natural rectangle carved out of the rock below a cliff, which looks a little like a swimming pool.
-Red Bull holds a cliff-diving championship here.
-Don’t try it yourself though!
+The Worm Hole – A curious natural rectangle carved out of the rock below a cliff, which looks a little like a swimming pool.
+Several years ago, Red Bull sponsored a cliff-diving championship here.
+DOn’t try it yourself though!

 Inis Mor Camping and Glamping